BITSS-OPA/opa-deworming/.github/ISSUE_TEMPLATE.md

 #### Email

-If you would prefer, you may also send an email.
+If you would prefer, you may also send an email to [openpolicy@berkeley.edu](mailto:openpolicy@berkeley.edu).
 Your email should include the above information, especially the **reproduction steps**.